manithams/kube-symfony-demo/README.md

 # Symfony Demo Application on Kubernetes (Kind)

-This repository contains the configuration files and application code to deploy and run the Symfony demo app on a Kubernetes cluster.

-## Overview
-The Symfony demo app is a simple Symfony application that showcases various features of the Symfony framework.
-This repository provides the necessary configuration files and Kubernetes manifests to deploy the Symfony demo app on a Kubernetes cluster.
+This repository provides a guide and configuration files to deploy the Symfony Demo application on a Kubernetes cluster running in KIND (Kubernetes IN Docker) using Terraform for infrastructure provisioning and Helm for application deployment.

 ## Features
 - `kind/`: Configuration file for KinD tool to create a  local Kubernetes cluster using Docker.
-- `terraform/`: Directory containing terraform scripts to provision kubernetes componenets (ingress-nginx, mysql).
+- `terraform/`: Directory containing terraform scripts to provision kubernetes componenets (ingress-nginx, mysql, metrics-server).
 - `kubernetes`: Kubernetes manifests and Helm chart to deploy the demo application
 - `demo`: Application folder which contains the source code, Apache config and Dockerfile